 Thin tires have shown promise with day to day regular commutes.
-On asphalt, thin tires tend not to flatten much and are a primary reason cyclists take part in races or regularly commuting to places within the city prefer thin tires on their cycles or ebikes.
+On asphalt, skinny tires tend not to flatten much and are a primary reason cyclists who take part in races or regularly commuting to places within the city prefer thin tires on their cycles or e-bikes.

-●Fat tires flatten out on the road (in the case of fat tires) greater friction is created which leads to lesser speed and momentum.
-The rolling resistance (the amount of friction built while rolling on a smooth surface) of ebikes with thin tires have proven to be much lesser than those equipped with fatter tires
+●Fat tires flatten out on the road (in the case of fat tires) greater friction is created, leading to lesser speed and momentum.
+The rolling resistance (the amount of friction built while rolling on a smooth surface) of e-bikes with thin tires have proven to be much lesser than those equipped with fatter tires

-●With ebikes for your daily commute, it’s ideal to have a set of thin tires so it can get you from point A to B in a jiffy.
-With thin tires you can be assured that the overall weight of the ebike will be much lighter as the chassis and suspension don’t have to be heavy and large to support fatter tires.
+●With electric bikes for your daily commute, it’s ideal to have a set of thin tires so it can get you from point A to B in an instant.
+With narrow tires, you can be assured that the overall weight of the ebike will be much lighter as the chassis and suspension don’t have to be heavy and oversized to support fatter tires.

-●It’s important to remember that the gear system on an ebike with thin tires are adjusted accordingly making it easier to pedal when you shift gears.
-This means that when using thin tires you can experience the most your ebike has to offer, especially on Asphalt and on tracks.
+●It’s important to remember that the gear system on an ebike with thin tires is adjusted accordingly, making the pedal easier when you shift gears.
+This means that when using skinny tires, you can experience the most your ebike has to offer, especially on Asphalt and on tracks.

-●The biggest advantage of owning thin tires is that the recommended air pressure required is high, normally in the region of 100-120psi.
-Higher pressure in the tires would be protected from glass shards or nails on the road making your daily commute a pleasant one.
-Trust me, standing on the side of the road to fix a punctured fat tire is not a good idea and you definitely won’t want to do that in bustling city traffic.
+●The most significant advantage of owning thin tires is that the recommended air pressure required is high, normally in the region of 100-120psi.
+Higher pressure in the tires would be protected from glass shards or nails on the road, making your daily commute pleasant.
+Trust me, standing on the side of the road to fix a punctured flat tire is not a good idea, and you definitely won’t want to do that in bustling city traffic.

-Lastly, we provide a guide for guide for e-bike beginners, read it before riding,
+Lastly, we provide a guide for e-bike beginners, read it before riding,